kemeice/codalitytest/README.md

 # codalitytest
-Algorithm pratice questions and answers with 100% score . this can help to prepare for technical interviews.
+Algorithm pratice questions and answers with 100% score .
+This can help to prepare for technical interviews.